The Gainey Experience

 a top rated scottsdale hotel

-See why we are presently ranked one of the "Top 3" Scottsdale hotels on TripAdvisor.com.
-Enjoy our stylish and spacious suites decorated in warm desert hues with distinctive furnishings and artful accessories, featuring the wonderful new Gainey Suite Dreams Bed with opulent 300 thread-count linens, plush down featherbed and blanket with four dreamy soft pillows and distinctive framed padded faux leather headboard.
+See why we are presently ranked one of the "Top 4" Scottsdale hotels on TripAdvisor.com.
+Enjoy our stylish and newly upgraded spacious suites decorated in warm desert hues with distinctive furnishings and artful accessories, featuring the wonderful new Gainey Suite Dreams Bed with opulent 300 thread-count linens, plush down featherbed and blanket with four dreamy soft pillows and distinctive framed padded faux leather headboard.
 You’ll also find elegant marble baths with 5-way adjustable “mist to massage” showerheads, and “Bath & Body Works” amenities.
-Relax with HDTVs, i-Home stereo clock radios with i-Phone dock, and Free Wi-Fi throughout the property, work desks with ergonomic chairs, halogen lamps, and laptop size safes for your valuables.
-All suites also have fully equipped residential style kitchens and dining areas accented with marble countertops.
+Relax with HDTVs, i-Home stereo clock radios with i-Phone dock, and Free Wi-Fi throughout the property, new custom made trestle style work desks with power/charging hubs, faux leather task chairs, porcelin lamps, and laptop size safes for your valuables.
+All suites also have fully equipped residential style kitchens with rich new cabinetry and stainless stell appliance ensembles and dining areas accented with granite countertops.

 A Great Value